virgo-project/virgo/Teams/Communications/blog/hello-world.md

 # Hello World

-Welcome to the official Virgo blog.
-This will be the official source for Virgo announcements, as well as serve to inform the world on the state of climate change and global warming.
-In the coming weeks, we'll approach writers that care deeply about the environment and ask them to write for Virgo.
+Welcome to the official Virgo blog!
+This will be a place to report on solveable issues and crisies that affect not just humanity, but also ecology and the environment.
+This will also be the official source for Virgo announcements.
+In the coming weeks, we'll approach writers that care deeply about world problems and ask them to write for us.

 Thanks for being our audience, and please enjoy the upcoming content!